 UMC HEARINGS ARE NOT SCHEDULED THROUGH THE 15TH JUDICIAL CIRCUIT'S ONLINE SCHEDULING SYSTEM.
 UMC hearings are scheduled by the moving party by simply picking any Tuesday - Thursday that the Court is not suspended and that the parties (opposing counsel and/or pro se party) agree on.
-The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the UMC hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Nutt's Judicial Assistant (send to the Judicial Assistant via U.S. regular mail - courtesy copies must be sent U.S. regular mail, NOT e-mail).
+The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the UMC hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Nutt's Judicial Assistant.
+Courtesy copies must be sent via U.S. regular mail/Fed-Express/UPS - NOT e-mail, to be received in chambers 5 business days prior to the hearing or your matter may not be heard.
 Add-on Motions are NOT PERMITTED.

 Be advised that the Judicial Assistant has no control of setting or resetting any Uniform Motion Calendar hearing.

 The attorney/moving party setting the hearing should ALWAYS clear the date chosen with opposing counsel/opposing party and immediately notify opposing counsel and/or the pro se party if the hearing is cancelled and/or reset.

 If no one appears at a scheduled UMC hearing, the Court assumes that the issue was resolved between the parties or a conflict exists, and that the Motion will be reset for hearing if need be.